chenmu1204/czx/README.md

 <img src=https://github.com/chenmu1204/czx/blob/main/resources/figure_2.png#pic_center width=60% />

+## Code
+Our approach is based on an improved baseline twins model of MMSegmentation.

 ## Acknowledgement
 Our implementation is mainly based on the following codebase [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
 We gratefully thank the authors for their wonderful works.